V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

         return
 ```

 I've found two bypass for this.
 The more easier and intended was to supply the full path.
-Because `os.path.join` will not count the first path when a second is used.
+Because `os.path.join` will not count the first path when a second path is provided.

 ```python
     img = disnake.File(os.path.join('/srv/images/', porg.image))